I gave birth to our son when I was 42 weeks and 5 days pregnant. That's right, 19 days past his estimated due date. Almost 43 weeks pregnant.

 Try searching for #43weekspregnant... you won't find much.
 So I thought I'd share a little bit about my experience, in case there are any other very very pregnant mamas out there desperately searching the internet for proof that they aren't the most pregnant human ever to walk the earth.

-I knew throughout my pregnancy that we made the right choice in care providers, because I felt more confident, calm and empowered than I ever thought possible.
+care providers, because I felt more confident, calm and empowered than I ever thought possible.
 I'm a worrier and overthinker, but I felt relaxed and at peace as a pregnant woman, mainly because our midwife helped me feel that way.
 Instead of assuming the worst, we trusted pregnancy and the birth process.
 We had a feeling I would give birth after my due date.
 First, there are the statistics: only 30% of women give birth before their due dates, 5% give birth on their due date and the whopping 65% of women give birth after their due date.
 Also, I just had a feeling.
 I kept thinking that I didn't feel pregnant enough, uncomfortable enough, physically ready enough.
 So when my due date passed, I was okay with that.
 Well, up until a point...

 In the weeks after my due date I had three biophysical profile exams, which are a combination of an ultrasound and a non-stress test.
 It measures the baby's heart rate, muscle tone, movement, breathing and the amount of amniotic fluid.
 I had more ultrasounds in the final three weeks of pregnancy than I did in the first 40 weeks!
 I met with my midwife several times each week for her to feel my belly, take my vitals and listen to the baby's heartbeat.
 Each visit, and each biophysical profile, confirmed that my baby and I were perfectly healthy.
 He just wasn't quite ready to be born.
 We weren't being stubborn or irresponsible, we were being rational and science-driven.
 Nonetheless my midwife said that if I had any strange instinct or gut feeling that, despite the great test results, something was wrong then we should factor that into our course of action.
 Mama instinct is real, and we held space for that as we monitored my baby.